SUMMARY

 • The Rayfield Copper-Gold Property is a quality project with immediate exploration upside and has the potential to yield a major copper-gold porphyry system.

 The Rayfield Property is located in the Quesnel Trough, which is host to some of British Columbia’s most productive copper-producing mines.
 Underlying the Property is the Late Triassic alkalic Rayfield River Pluton, which has been speculated to be part of the highly prospective Late Triassic Copper Mountain Magmatic Belt in British Columbia.
 The Property largely covers an area of exposed Late Triassic to Early Jurassic Nicola volcanic and intrusive rocks that are typically capped by Miocene to Pliocene basaltic flows and related sediments elsewhere in the region.
 Several Late Triassic to Early Jurassic plutonic phases is present with syenite, hornblende syenite, leucosyenite, and diorite being the most common.
 Mineralization is present as primary sulphides (chalcopyrite and bornite) and as secondary minerals (native copper, cuprite, malachite).
-Secondary minerals tend to be present within fault zones, clay gouge and breccia, whereas the sulphides are interstitial within the syenite or commonly associated with potassium feldspar veinlets.
+Secondary minerals and copper oxides tend to be present within fault zones, clay gouge and breccia, whereas the sulphides are interstitial within the syenite or commonly associated with potassium feldspar veinlets.

 • Since the 1960’s, historic exploration on the Rayfield Property has been largely constrained to a ~505-hectare zone with an extensive copper-gold porphyry system outlined by soil sampling, drilling, and shallow penetration radiometric and IP geophysical surveying.
 Mineralization in several historic drillholes extends from surface to end of hole, which suggests that the mineralized porphyry system remains open to depth.
 Previous exploration programs were unable to constrain the exact orientation of the porphyry system, but it is believed to be striking to the northwest and dipping to the northeast.